mdbootstrap/bootstrap-hover-dropdown/README.md

 bower install bootstrap-hover-dropdown
 ```

-which will also automatically install Twitter Bootstrap and jQuery if needed.
+which will also automatically install Bootstrap and jQuery if needed.

-Once you have the files downloaded, link to the files in your code *after* you include the main Twitter Bootstrap JS file(s):
+Once you have the files downloaded, link to the files in your code *after* you include the main Bootstrap JS file(s):

 ```html
 <!-- script order matters! -->